-Burning Chair is currently open for submissions from authors.
+Burning Chair is currently closed for submissions from authors.

 If that intrigues and excites you, then check out our requirements.

-If by now you’re excited about the Burning Chair approach, then simply fill out the online form, submit your book, and we’ll get back to you as soon as we possibly can.
+If by now you’re excited about the Burning Chair approach, then when we reopen for submissions check back here, submit your book via our online form, and we’ll get back to you as soon as we possibly can.
 Please note that, due to cost and logistical factors, we do not accept submissions via email or post.

 We love genre fiction as much as we love small puppies frolicking in a field of bubbles, so if your story is an insanely readable, just-can’t-put-it-down, guilty pleasure type of story, then we might just be the home for you…!

 We’re hoping you send us a book that excites, intrigues, and grips us – in short something we can get passionate about.
 We want to feel how equally passionate you are about that idea and the story which springs from it, and how obsessed you are in getting that story out to the world.